florimondmanca/personal/README.md

 $ npm run config -- --env=dev
 ```

-You can now start the development server, which will run on `http://localhost:4200/`:
+Start the development server, which will run on `http://localhost:4200/`:

 ```bash
 $ ng serve -c dev